-Green Heart Clean have been cleaning for a long time and we know many people and organisations that are looking to keep their homes and workplaces away from the virus, as much as they can control.
-The matter of control is in Everyone’s hands as we all have a role to play in preventing the spread of the virus, whether it is coronavirus, flu etc.
+Green Heart Clean have been cleaning for a long time and we know many people and organisations are looking to keep their homes and workplaces away from the virus, as much as they can control.
+The matter of control, is in Everyone’s hands as we all have a role to play in preventing the spread of the virus, whether it is corona virus or the common flu.

 In short, a very important thing to bear in mind is to stop the spread of the infection from one place to the other.
-So what steps do you need to take at home and in public? essentially, we think the best way to prevent the spread of infection from yourself to others or the other way round is to be mindful of others.
-Where ever you are, at home or outside, think of how you use your space and the effect on others.
+In order to stop the spread of cross contamination, what steps do you need to take at home and in public? essentially, we believe that the best way to prevent the spread of infection from yourself and others is to be mindful of others; Where ever you are, at home or outside, think of how you use your space and the effect on others.
 Here are some tips:

-wash your hands – you may have heard a lot by now on how you need to wash your hands with soap and water for the same time as it takes to sing “Happy birthday song” X 2.
-This is very important for you as you wash away and potential infection.
-It is also important for others as you are less likely to spread any germs or virus through your hand when you touch the door handle, tap or telephone etc. We also need to wash our hands
+Wash your hands – You may have heard a lot by now on how you need to wash your hands with soap and water, an example of this would be to wash your hands as long as it takes you to sing the “Happy birthday song” X2.
+This is very important for you as you wash away potential infection.
+It is also important for others as you are more likely to spread any germs and viruses through your hands when touching the door handle, tap or telephone etc. We must wash our hands to stay safe.

-House Deep Clean (Sanitise surfaces) – ones you are done with the vacuuming, don’t sit back just yet. the next process is to sanitise all areas such as door, dining table, handrails, coffee tables etc. If you can identify an object or an area that is used frequently such area will probably need a clean.
-We recommend that you look for a non-toxic product such as the Bio D all-purpose sanitiser that will give you a thorough clean without leaving behind harsh chemicals.
-Remember, a good cleaning product does not have to be harsh.
+House Deep Clean (Sanitise surfaces) – Once you are done with the vacuuming, don’t sit back just yet; The next process is to sanitise all areas such as doors, dining tables, handrails, coffee tables etc. If you can identify an object or an area that is used frequently, that area will need cleaning.
+We recommend that you look for a non-toxic product such as the Bio D all-purpose sanitiser, this sanitiser will give you a thorough clean without leaving behind harsh chemicals.
+Remember, a good cleaning product does not have to be toxic or harsh.
 Make sure you wipe all surfaces thoroughly and maintain the cleanliness afterwards.
-Frequent cleaning reduces the need for major deep cleans
+Frequent cleaning reduces the need for major deep cleans.

-House Deep Clean (vacuum) – after cleaning, make sure to vacuum or sweep all the floor and carpets areas to remove all hidden dust in the carpet. it is better to vacuum where possible as the suction force does help to remove way more dust particles and any brush can.
+House Deep Clean (Vacuum) – After cleaning, make sure to vacuum or sweep all the floor and carpets areas to remove any hidden dust within the carpet.
+It is better to vacuum where possible as the suction force does help to remove way more dust particles than any brush can.

-House Deep Clean (mop) – to finish off your general house clean, mop all hard flooring with floor cleaner to remove any stickiness or food/ drink stains. bare in mind that mopping your floor should be frequent especially if you have young one about.
-We recommend that you form a habit of frequently cleaning your home as often as possible.
-We also recommend the Iron and Velvet floor cleaner for this task.
+House Deep Clean (Mop) – To finish off your general house clean, you can, mop all hard flooring with floor cleaner removing any stickiness or food/ drink stains; bare in mind that mopping your floor should occur frequently, especially if you have a young one around.
+We recommend that you form a habit of frequently cleaning your home as often as possible, we highly recommend the Iron and Velvet floor cleaner for this task.

-Adjust your public behaviour – Make sure you use hand sanitisers where soap and water are not available.
-Also make sure that you cover your mouth and nose with a tissue or your sleeve when you cough or sneeze.
-Bin your tissue straight away and avoid close contact with others as much as possible.
+Adjust your Public Behaviour – Make sure you have hand sanitiser where soap and water is not available.
+Also make sure that you cover your mouth and nose with a tissue or into your elbow when coughing or sneezing.
+Bin your tissue straight after use and avoid close contact with others as much as possible.
 We recommend you have a pack of tissue with you when out and about.
-You can even have small pocket-size tissue packs that don’t take much space.
+You can even have small pocket-size tissue packs that don’t take up too much space.